Bureau of Sanitation (914) 422-1217

 DPW adheres to New York State and Westchester County imposed recycling and waste reduction goals.
 There are some items that the City is not allowed to collect, under guidelines from Westchester County, however the County does provide additional opportunities for recycling and disposal which may be viewed on the Westchester County website.

-Can I Recycle That? – Thanksgiving Edition
+Can I Recycle That? – Holiday Edition

-With the traditional Thanksgiving meal comes pots and pans, a myriad of empty containers, and dishes crowding countertops.
+With the traditional Holiday meal comes pots and pans, a myriad of empty containers, and dishes crowding countertops.
 As the cleanup ensues, it is important to recycle right and recognize what can go in your home recycling bin and what cannot.

 - Glassware and ceramic dishes should not go into your home recycling bin.
 Drinking glasses, dinnerware, and baking dishes, whether whole or in pieces, should not be put in your home recycling bin.
 However, glass items like empty food jars are usually acceptable to put in your home recycling bin.